takuya/php-process-exec/README.md

 ```
 Nonetheless, I still have frustration. when **Re-using** of COMMAND config (params+args+redirect) is messy.
 So I wrote a class to make Arguments as class instance ( command options ).

+## Command as Struct

+ExecArgStruct is Cmd itself not process.

 ```php
 <?php
 ##  command option as struct